 Funded by the Fritz Thyssen Foundation

 MPM is an XML-based format.
 Over the coarse of this project we develop a comprehensive ODD schema definition and documentation, including sample encodings as well as several software tools.
-An MPM Application Programming Interface (API) provides all needed to develop applications for the creation and editing of MPMs.
-This integrates a fully-fledged rendering engine that is fed with an MIDI, MEI or MSM (Musical Sequence Markup, see the meico project) data and generates expressive MIDI and audio.
-Editing tools give end users intuitive access to MPM encodings to edit them, create their own performances and contrast them with audio recordings in a listening analysis scenario.
-An MEI-to-MPM exporter will be integrated in the meico framework and, hence, in the workflows behind the creation of digital music editions.
-Workshops will be held on several occasions, e.g. at the Music Encoding Conference and the Edirom Summer School, to provide introduction and hands-on experiences to interested users.
+An MPM Application Programming Interface (API) provides data structures and algorithms to develop applications for the creation and editing of MPM data.
+It also integrates a fully-fledged rendering engine that is fed with MIDI, MEI or MSM (Musical Sequence Markup, see the meico project) data and generates expressive MIDI and audio.
+MPM Toolbox is a convenient graphical editing tool that gives users intuitive access to MPM encodings to edit them, create their own performances and contrast them with audio recordings in a measurement and listening analysis scenario.
+An MEI-to-MPM exporter is integrated in the meico framework and, hence, in the workflows behind the creation of digital music editions.
+Workshops are held on several occasions, e.g. at the Music Encoding Conference and the Edirom Summer School, to provide introduction and hands-on experiences to interested users.